 - JUST FOR POSITION DO NOT DELETE

-Beginning on June 13, 2015, the Palace Museum will be limiting the daily number of visitors to 80,000.
+Beginning August 2021, the Palace Museum will be limiting the daily number of visitors to 24,000.
 This measure will improve visitors' experience and ensure the proper maintenance and security of the Forbidden City.
 As a World Heritage Site, the Museum is also undertaking this measure to guarantee the safety of the ancient architecture and cultural heritage of the palace.

 As part of this new measure, the Museum will now require visitors to register and reserve tickets online.
 Travel agencies are required to book tickets online for tour groups, and individual visitors are encouraged to book tickets in advance online.
 Please refer to the Museum’s official website, Weibo, or Wechat and the Museum's online ticketing website for more information about this new measure.